angellareo/CLI-quotes/README.md

 ```
 Will build the spanish database stored in `quotes-data/es/quotes.json`.

-The CLI app can be installed using `install-cli.sh`
+After building, the CLI app can be installed using `install-cli.sh`.

 ## Adding quotes